 There are many different potential employers and organisations that you may need to be aware of in the sector.
 This is by no means an exhaustive list, and it is recommended to do your own research on employers before attending an interview.

 - Department for Education – this is the government department responsible for organising and monitoring the education sector in the UK.
 They have webpages called Get Into Teaching that provide information on bursaries, an FAQ, help with teacher training applications, and more.

 - Explore Learning– this is an award-winning network of 120 education centres, impacting over 3,000 children across the UK.
 It has previously been listed in The Sunday Times 100 best companies to work for.
-There are opportunities to join their Assistant Director Scheme, which trains you run one of their centres, developing your customer service, leadership, sales and teaching skills.
-This opportunity involves working closely with children, you will earn £22,000 per annum, and there are openings across the UK.
+There are opportunities to join their Assistant Director Scheme, which trains you to run one of their centres, developing your customer service, leadership, sales and teaching skills.
+This opportunity involves working closely with children, you will earn £23,000 per annum, and there are openings across the UK.

 Below, you can find feeds of the current jobs, events and mentors available through The Career Zone that are relevant to Teaching.

 Click on any of the tabs to be taken to the specific page.

 Career Zone also run a programme called Aspirational Educators which provides a range of opportunities to get teaching/education based work experience.

 The Career Mentor Scheme is a popular employability scheme which matches experienced professionals with a mentee (current student or recent graduate), to meet monthly for sector insights and one to one careers advice and guidance over a six month period.